 Here’s your to-do list for this week.

 If you need anything, don’t hesitate to email me.
-Just please keep in mind that I work full-time, freelance part-time, and take care of the little guy.
-On that note though, I’m almost always online late at night after E goes to bed, so that’s usually a great time if you want to chat.
+Just please keep in mind that I work full-time, freelance part-time, and homeschool the little guy and baby girl.
+On that note though, I’m almost always online late at night after the kiddos go to bed, so that’s usually a great time if you want to chat.

 Psst… If you haven’t already, you’re definitely going to want to come hang out with us in our 52 Weeks Facebook group.
 That’s where we’ll be chatting about the challenges and our creative spaces.